yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 - Determine variable SNV positions for multiple isolates using a common reference genome.
 - Transform the output (VCF file) to a readable table format.
 - Interpret the SNV data to analyse the intra-isolate variability of baculoviruses.
-- Learn to create your own sequence data and analyse it using the provided workflow and tool to explore the genetic variation.
 time_estimation: 3H
 abbreviations:
     CpGV: Cydia pomonella granulovirus